-We improve on this SOTA in two ways.
-First, we notice a problem with cosine similarity: it can be minimized not only by removing the original representation, but also by adding some big random direction.
-We expected this to be disruptive, so we replaced cosine similarity with the \emph{dot product}.
-Indeed, on Figure~\ref{fig:4_cb_losses} the dot product disrupts the model much less for the same amount of unlearning, and we see that it is connected to cosine similarity growing the activation norm.
+We improve on this state-of-the-art in two ways.
+First, we note a problem with cosine similarity: it can be reduced not only by removing the original representation but also by adding a large, random direction.
+This can be disruptive, so we replace cosine similarity with the \emph{dot product}.
+Indeed, in Figure~\ref{fig:4_cb_losses} the dot-product loss disrupts the model much less for the same amount of unlearning, and we observe that cosine similarity-driven methods tend to grow activation norms.

-Secondly, rather than breaking activations on the residual stream (which contains representations added there by both MLPs and attention layers), we decided to work \emph{at the source}, and directly break the MLP outputs before they are added to the stream.
-Figure~\ref{fig:8_layer_search} shows that this improves unlearning vs disruption by an additional \textbf{40\%}, and that it is best to target MLPs on layers 6-12 (for a 32-layer Llama 8B).\footnote{It also means that it is enough to do forward and backward passes on just the first 12 layers, which is a major speedup.} So our final unlearning loss is:
+Secondly, rather than breaking activations on the residual stream (which contains representations added by both MLPs and attention layers), we decided to work \emph{at the source} and directly break the MLP outputs before they are added to the stream.
+Figure~\ref{fig:8_layer_search} shows that this improves unlearning-disruption tradeoff by \textbf{40\%}, and that targeting MLPs in layers 6–12 (for a 32-layer Llama 8B) is most effective.\footnote{This also means we only need forward/backward passes on the first 12 layers, which is a major speedup.} Therefore, our final unlearning loss is:

-We normalize with the average norm of the original MLP outputs, because later layers have bigger norms and could dominate the loss too much.
-Lastly, we also decided not to break representations following the \texttt{<BOS>} token, as this disrupts all texts, including benign ones.
-We also train on the retain set, using the representation engineering loss: $||\text{resid\_stream}_{act} - \text{resid\_stream}_{orig\_act}||$ from the original circuit breakers paper \citep{zou_improving_2024}, which penalizes changing residual stream activations on the retain set.
+We normalize by the average norm of the original MLP outputs so later layers (which have larger norms) do not dominate the loss.
+We also decide not to break representations at the \texttt{<BOS>} token position, since that would disrupt all texts, including benign ones.
+Finally, we train on a retain set with a representation-preserving loss that penalizes changes to the residual stream on retained data, i.e. $||\text{resid\_stream}_{act} - \text{resid\_stream}_{orig\_act}||$, following the circuit breakers paper \citep{zou_improving_2024}.